Level: 6 | Duration: 1 Year | Start Date: September

 Details: Monday & Wednesday, 6pm – 9pm or Tuesday, 10am – 5pm (TBC for 2023)

 The BSc (Hons) Counselling is classified as a full-time course but you will only be required to attend College for 1 day or 2 evenings per week.

-• A Counselling Diploma or Foundation Degree that consists of no less than 400 hours of training and a minimum of 100 hours of supervised counselling practice
+•A Foundation Degree or equivalent Counselling Diploma at Level 4 that consists of no less than 400 hours of training and a minimum of 100 hours of supervised counselling practice.

-• A personal statement and a GCSE grade C in English (or equivalent)
+•A personal statement and a GCSE Grade C/4 in English (or equivalent).

 This course has been specifically developed for counsellors who are already qualified to Diploma or Foundation Degree level.
 It provides an opportunity for candidates to deepen their understanding of counselling theory and practice and to develop expertise in areas of specific interest.
 Candidates will develop their practitioner skills by reflecting on their practice and undertaking a relevant research project of their choosing.
 This qualification also aims to provide further professional development opportunities within an academic structure.
 As more people access professional support and advice for mental health issues there continues to be a rise in demand for counselling and professionally qualified counsellors.
 Employers recognise the value of the increased level of ability, skills and knowledge of graduate counsellors.